STEP 1.

 as you can that begin with "I am angry because...."
 Anger can often be

 released through physical activity.
-Jog, ride a bike"How To Get Over A Broken Relationship" Mag-glass_10x10,
+Jog,

 use a punching bag, take up kick boxing, or self defense.
 You may also